Continually achieving nationally recognised high standards.

 One creative GCSE such as Art & Design or Art Technology would be helpful but not essential.
 Mature students may apply with a portfolio of work for consideration.

 A Level Graphic Design will equip you with broad, transferable creative skills.
 The course is ideal to study alongside Fine Art, Media Studies, Film Studies or Photography.

 There is a £20 material fee cost for this course.

 Where will my course lead?

 You can progress directly from A Level to an arts degree such as Graphic Design, Visual Communication, Illustration, Games Design, Multi-Media Design, and Fine Art.
-Employment as a graphic designer is the clearest route but this course also offers a way into illustration or, with further study, animation; you could work for the media, an advertising company or design agency.
+Employment as a graphic designer is the clearest route, but this course also offers a way into illustration or, with further study, animation; you could work within the media, an advertising company or design agency.